Seahawks linebacker Bobby Wagner on death of George Floyd: ‘I’m hurting and pissed off, like everybody else’

 So on Saturday, one of the most prominent Seahawks headed to Seattle to take part in the protest of the death of George Floyd.

-And on Monday, he asked the team if he could move up a scheduled Zoom meeting with media so he could relay what he saw as well as his feelings on Floyd’s death and what has happened since, thoughts he said he wanted to deliver as personally as he could to say “what I had on my heart.”
+And Monday, he asked the team if he could move up a scheduled Zoom meeting with media so he could relay what he saw as well as his feelings on Floyd’s death and what has happened since, thoughts he said he wanted to deliver as personally as he could to say “what I had on my heart.”

 Wagner began with a roughly three-minute long statement in which he implored the media “to report the peaceful side of the protests as well report the people that are doing good, because there is a lot of people that are doing good out there, a lot of people that want to see the world change and don’t want to see the world like this one, want feel good to have our kids in this world.”